-The RMA protects these customary practices, with no need for a resource consent where these are for communal benefit, follow tikanga Māori, and have no adverse effects.
+The RMA protects these customary values and practices (s14(3)(c), with no need for a resource consent where these are for communal benefit of the tangata whenua of an area, follow tikanga Māori, and have no adverse effects on the environment.
 Haukāinga hold mātauranga on these practices, on how geothermal is used, and how much needs to be 'reserved' for customary practices to thrive.
 Customary practices are also an important tohu of the social and cultural wellbeing of communities.

-Where use for customary purposes could have an adverse or cumulative effect, these effects are managed through the resource consent process.
-For example, communal uses that are larger in scale, and use non-traditional methods to extract water and heat from the aquifer (ie. a geothermal well), can impact surface features, or the interconnected aquifer.
-These effects need to be considered in a transparent and consistent way, and with a 'whole system' perspective.
+Where use for the communal benefit of tangata whenua (e.g. papakāinga heating of communal bathing) could have an adverse or cumulative effect, these effects need to be managed more carefully, including through permitted standards or the resource consent process.
+For example, communal uses that are larger in scale, and extract water and/or heat directly from the aquifer (e.g. a geothermal well used to heat a papakāinga development), can impact surface features, or adversely effect other areas within the interconnected aquifer.
+These uses are prioritised under this SMP, and should be enabled under the regional plan, but the effects need to be considered in a transparent and consistent way, and with a 'whole system' perspective.